Sponge city: Background

 Urbanization encourages the construction of grey infrastructure in cities.
 Excessive use and development of grey infrastructure can lead to water shortages, pollution, and overall degradation of water ecosystem services.
 Current urban architectural planning also creates a large number of buildings, simultaneously limiting cities' green space, drainage, and rainwater collection ability.
 Consequently, rainfall cannot meet modern cities' water requirements and causes cities lots of problems regarding water ecology and aquatic environments.

 Meanwhile, high-intensity artificial constructions, such as buildings, roads, and public squares, lead to the lower pad's excessive hardening, changing the original natural foundation and hydrological characteristics.
 Because of this, surface flow increases from 10% to 60%, while infiltration is drastically reduced, even to zero.
 According to an investigation that the Ministry of Housing and Urban‑Rural Development conducted in 2010, 62% of 351 cities across the country faced flooding between 2008 and 2010; 137 cities flooded more than three times during this time period.
 This frequent urban flooding makes more and more people recognize the importance of water ecosystems and urban ecological infrastructure.
 The simple concept of fast discharge, a traditional gray water management model, is no longer helpful in addressing the rainwater dilemma during rapid urbanization.
 To cope with such extensive urban water issues, China is increasingly attaching importance to urban flood management and water ecological-system services and vigorously promoting the idea of Sponge City.

-History of Sponge City
+History

 The People's Republic of China adopted the Sponge City initiative, largely motivated by the failure of the conventional grey infrastructure of flood control and stormwater management systems, due to the persistent efforts by Chinese ecological urbanists through letters and proposals sent to high level Chinese authorities since early 2000.
 Though the concept had been published and practiced since early 2000, it was the Beijing flood on July 21, 2012 which caused 79 deaths that prompted the top Chinese authorities to accept the Sponge City concept and make it a nationwide policy.

 In 2015, China initiated a pilot initiative in 16 districts.
 In the years following, additional pilot district/cities were selected to continue implementing sponge city design.
 Four batches were selected by 2017, consisting of a total of 87 cities.
 The timeline for the sponge city pilot projects were as follows: